- Location: Virginia

 If you cancel your insurance policy because you no longer own the vehicle but you forgot to tell the DMV that you sold it, then your driver's license could be at risk, as well as the registration of your other vehicles.
 Insurance companies tell the DMV when someone cancels a policy, so if the DMV thinks you still own the car but are no longer insuring it, you could be in trouble.

 Can't be done.
 A title is mandatory.
 If you're the seller, you must apply for a duplicate title before any transaction can be completed.
-You can do this online or visit any DMV office and complete an Application for Supplemental and Transfer Liens or Replacement and Substitute Titles.
-A replacement title costs $5, or $10 with changes to either your name or your address.
+You can do this online or visit any DMV office and complete an Application for Supplemental and Transfer Liens or Replacement and Substitute Titles(Form VSA 66).
+A replacement title costs $10.

 If you have more questions, call (888) 337-4782.